DustinTheGreat/Pysock/README.md

 # About
 This is a command line tool for finding common vulnerabilities found in applications using websockets.
+From my experience the tools surrounding websockets are not very intuitive to work with, unless you have a good understaning of the protocol or the WS server itself.
+This tool is intended to automate the enumeration process for you. you.
 # Requirements

 # Install